Growing up my mom would make Sweetbread aka Massa for every special celebration, and especially for Easter and Christmas.

 *A friend of mine suggested that I start the dough just before I went to bed, so that the next morning it was ready to go into the greased pans and rise again.
 Since that suggestion… I have always done this, and let me tell you that was the best advise anyone has given me.

-As you know, if you have my cookbook I have two recipes in it for sweetbread… One from my mom and one from my aunt Lilia.
+If you have my cookbook you know there are two recipes in it for sweetbread… One from my mom and one from my aunt Lilia.

 This recipe was given to me after the cookbook was published and it is also wonderful.
 It comes from my dear friend Ann’s family.

 I hope that you get to make it soon, and don’t be afraid to try it.